tipikae/DA-JAVA-P6-paymybuddy/README.md

 ### Creating database
 Post installation of MySQL, Java and Maven, you will have to set up the tables and data in the database.

-For this, please run the sql commands present in the `schema.sql` file under the `resources` folder in the code base.
+For this, please run the sql commands present in the `database.sql` file under the `resources` folder in the code base.

-Then insert the data by running `data.sql` in the same `resources` folder.

 ### Importing the project
 Import the project in your favorite IDE.